k21971/EvilHack/doc/evilhack-changelog.md

 - The Staff of the Archmagi keeps curse protection from Magicbane
 - Change feedback when the Staff of the Archmagi absorbs a curse
 - New forging artifact recipe - Shadowblade
+- New forging artifact recipe - Gauntlets of Purity